michaelsboost/Eye-Workout/README.md

 Development
 -------------

 Want to contribute?
 Great!

+As of September 14th 2019 My Eye Workout is no longer an active project.
+All updates as of that date and on are solely contributor based implementations.

+You can submit a pull request or simply share the project :)

-Eye Workout is free and open source, so you can always fork the project and have fun :)
+Of course, Eye Workout is free and open source, so you can always fork the project and have fun :)

 [![ko-fi](https://az743702.vo.msecnd.net/cdn/kofi2.png?v=0)](https://ko-fi.com/michaelsboost)